Daimler Freeline: Preservation

 In the UK only 120 JRB Blue Bus Service of Willington (Tailby & George) fleet number Dr 18 is preserved and is currently subject of extensive restoration.
 Burwell & District Coach NVE 1 survives in poor condition as a garden shed, incomplete with major units removed.

 In New Zealand, the Museum of Transport and Technology has preserved Auckland Transport Board prototype renumber 201.
 At least two other ATB buses, including 215 & 511 and are in private preservation in New Zealand.
+511, built in 1956 is with A.R.A Heritage buses having been a camper and is to be restored as a passenger carrying bus once again.
 Several other ex-Auckland Freelines have also survived, some as motor homes, and one, at Ruapuke Beach, as an artwork.

 In Australia, two have been preserved by the Bus Preservation Society of Western Australia, Perth.
 These were from the batch of 20 Freelines bodied by Howard Porter for the Western Australian Government Tramways (WAGT) in 1957/58.
 They are WAGT fleet numbers 143 and 147, which became Metropolitan Transport Trust (MTT) numbers 295 and 299 when the WAGT was absorbed by the MTT.